J1mbo/cannonball-se/README.md

 ## License

 * **Upstream CannonBall license**: non‑commercial use; modified redistributions must include full source; warranty disclaimer.
 See `license.txt` in the repo.
-* **CannonBall‑SE additional terms**: this fork’s enhancements © 2020–2025 James Pearce; provided “as is”; not for sale/monetisation; preserve notices.
+* **CannonBall‑SE additional terms**: this fork’s enhancements © 2020–2025 James Pearce; provided "as is"; not for sale/monetisation; preserve notices.
 See `CannonBall-SE-license.txt`.
 * **Third‑party notices**: includes Blargg’s `snes_ntsc` under **LGPL‑2.1**; if statically linking, provide relinkable objects or equivalent.
 See `THIRD-PARTY-NOTICES.md` and `licenses/`.

 *OutRun is a trademark of SEGA Corporation.
 This project is not affiliated with SEGA.*